Completeness of Care

 Operation Smile believes every child suffering from cleft lip or cleft palate deserves exceptional surgical care.

 This vision inspires each of us at Operation Smile to continually strive for excellence for all patients – every child, every family.
-While our ultimate goal is the global eradication of all unrepaired cleft conditions through safe, well-timed and effective surgery, how we work toward that end is as vital as the goal itself.
+While our ultimate goal is to care for everyone living with untreated cleft conditions through safe, well-timed and effective surgery, how we work toward that end is as vital as the goal itself.

 "In the settings we go into, we know that patients may not have access to the full compliment of these specialties, so we’ve always set the stage for excellence – never modeling mediocrity.
 By investing in bringing in the full cadre of specialties, local health systems take notice and will aspire toward exceptional patient care.
 We believe that anything less than excellence is unacceptable."